-Ana Lucia Divins was just 25 when she emigrated from her native Colombia to the United States alone with just a few hundred dollars and a single piece of luggage.
+Ana Lucia Divins was just 25 years old when she emigrated from her native Colombia to the United States alone with just a few hundred dollars and a single piece of luggage.

 “I moved to try to forget, heal and start all over again,” she recalls.